wp-plugins/bns-featured-tag/readme.txt

 ... and please stay current: with your WordPress installation; your active theme; and, your other active plugins, too!

 == Changelog ==
+= 2.7.2 =
+* Released August 2015
+* Updated to use PHP5 constructor objects

 = 2.7.1 =
 * Released June 2015
 * Minor inline documentation clean up and copyright years updates